Pennsylvania Aggressive Driving Accident Lawyers

 - Using headlights or brakes to “punish” other drivers

-The police will often categorize these behaviors that result in an accident as aggressive driving if they include two of the above actions.
+Police will often categorize such behaviors that result in an accident as aggressive driving if they include two of the above actions.
 It is important that you know the signs of aggressive driving behaviors so you can protect yourself and your family while on the road.

 - Striking another vehicle on purpose

 Depending on the severity of the crime, the penalties for aggressive driving and road rage vary.
 In any case, aside from any criminal proceedings that may occur as a result of aggressive driving or road rage, injured victims and/or the loved ones of those wrongfully killed by aggressive drivers or those exhibiting road rage can file a civil action to seek compensation for their damages.

 What to Do If You Encounter an Aggressive Driver

 If you come into contact with an aggressive driver while on the road, the most important thing is to remain calm.

 - Get out of the aggressive driver’s way

 - Stay relaxed, avoid eye contact, and ignore rude gestures